 Disassembly can be used to break down inventory items into components.
 The disassembly function can only be used with items that have a Bill of Materials showing their component parts.
 Assembly/Disassembly is intended to be used for simple operations such as disassembling packs of multiple items into their component parts.

 NOTE: This article covers the Bill of Materials functionality for Assembly items.
 DEAR now supports more complex Production operations.
 These products use a more complex Production BOM.
-See Getting Started with Production module for detailed information.
+See Getting Started with the Advanced Manufacturing module for detailed information.

 For items that are sold in singles and cases (e.g. Single Wine Bottle, 6-pack, 12-pack), and unit conversions, we recommend using the Additional Units of Measure function.
 This will better show the availability of the different configurations in the availability report.
 Functionally, it is identical to manual disassembly of a case of items into multiple single items.